 Target Audience What knowledge and awareness will VLAWMO strive for with this audience?
 What behavior is VLAWMO asking for from this audience?
-Methods and tools used: How will VLAWMO engage them?
+Primary tactics used: How will VLAWMO engage them?
 Subprogram & Most Applicable Goal(s) Public The physical definition of a watershed, aware of water as a finite resource.
 Has heard of VLAWMO and could name something VLAWMO does.
 Watershed behaviors such as water- friendly yard maintenance, initiative to engage in VLAWMO's cost-share programs.
 Can name one thing a watershed does, and engages social media, website, or news articles.
-Events, branding, media, print materials, citizen science, WAV, website, displays, citizen science Informal ed.
-5-9 Schools Children: awareness that they can make a positive impact on water, know of ways to enjoy water.
+Events, branding, media, citizen science, WAV Informal ed.
+6-10 Schools Children: awareness that they can make a positive impact on water, know of ways to enjoy water.
 Adults: connected to schools to know the resources available to them through student work.
-Children: Demonstrate water knowledge to groups, families Adult : Seek or participate in workshops on water School planning, school visits, cost-share promotion, Community Blue, curriculum Formal ed.
-3, 4 Community groups Is familiar with VLAWMO's mission and programs.
+Children: Demonstrate water knowledge to groups, families Adult : Seek or participate in workshops on water School planning, school visits, cost-share promotion Formal ed.
+4, 5 Community groups Is familiar with VLAWMO's mission and programs.
 Knows what a watershed is and their watershed address.
 Service project activities, events, and projects that promote water quality awareness.
 Help VLAWMO spread the word on water conservation.
-Community Blue, stakeholder networking, watershed tours, media, fieldwork Informal ed.
-5, 6 Businesses Developers understand when and where to seek regulation guidance (WCA, etc.) Is aware of VLAWMO and other watershed districts as well as what they do.
+Community Blue, stakeholder networking, watershed tours, media Informal ed.
+7, 8, 10 Businesses Developers understand when and where to seek regulation guidance (WCA, etc.) Is aware of VLAWMO and other watershed districts as well as what they do.
 Knows their watershed address and could name what a watershed does.
 Knows and seeks partnership potential.
 Community blue, cost-share promotion, media, WAV Informal ed.
 1, 6, 8 Churches/ religious groups Is aware of mission overlap in terms of stewardship of the earth.
 Is practicing water conservation measures and promotes stewardship through site BMP's and/or education efforts.
-Community Blue, cost-share promotion, WAV, fieldwork Informal ed.
-5, 6, 7, 9 Lake associations An exceptional understanding of water resources, lake ecosystems, drainage area, and watersheds.
+Community Blue, cost-share promotion, WAV Informal ed.
+6, 7, 10 Lake associations An exceptional understanding of water resources, lake ecosystems, drainage area, and watersheds.
 Sense of responsibility in lake stewardship extends to the whole watershed.
 To be leaders in water resource protection, advocating native shorelines and sound landscaping to benefit their lake and watershed health.
 Citizen science, media, stakeholder networking Informal ed.
-5, 6, 7, 9 Home owner associations An understanding of how a watershed works, which watershed they're in, and how we affect our water resources.
+6, 7, 10 Home owner associations An understanding of how a watershed works, which watershed they're in, and how we affect our water resources.
 Practicing water conservation measures, demonstrates appropriate BMP's for area, and assists with disperses education materials.
 Citizen science, media, stakeholder networking Informal ed.
-5, 6, 7, 9 Volunteers (WAV) Exceptional understanding of watershed processes as well as current needs.
+6, 7, 8, 10 Volunteers (WAV) Exceptional understanding of watershed processes as well as current needs.
 Exceptional knowledge of VLAWMO's processes and current work.
 Proactively advocate for VLAMWO and our work.
 Engage with all other target audiences to support VLAWMO programs, feeling engaged as well as valued.
 Communicate with VLAWMO.
-Internal planning, workshops, events, supplies Informal ed.
-8 Cities and municipalities Aware of Water Plan, Policy, and EOP Knows what a watershed is and does.
+Internal planning, workshops, events Informal ed.
+9 Cities and municipalities Aware of Water Plan, Policy, and EOP Knows what a watershed is and does.
 Will meet periodically to discuss partnership plans.
-Looks to VLAWMO for MS4 help Will be consistent with water policy Internal planning, watershed tours, workshops, media Prof. support Key personnel Staff: Expert level understanding of watersheds and VLAWMO's work.
+Looks to VLAWMO for MS4 help Will be consistent with water policy Internal planning, watershed tours, workshops, media Prof. support 2, 3 Key personnel Staff: Expert level understanding of watersheds and VLAWMO's work.
 BOD/TEC: Solid understanding of what a watershed is from both a hydrologic and regulatory perspective.
 Basic understanding of VLAWMO programs and projects.
 Staff: Operations and support for all projects and programs with increased knowledge base and expanding partnerships.
 BOD/TEC: Engagement in training and outreach efforts; continued effort to increase watershed understanding.
-Internal planning, watershed tours, website Prof. support 2
+Internal planning, watershed tours Prof. support